Donald Trump is reinstated to Facebook after 2-year ban

-Facebook parent Meta is reinstating former President Donald Trump’s personal account after a two-year suspension following the Jan.
+Facebook parent Meta is reinstating former President Donald Trump ‘s personal account after a two-year suspension following the Jan.
 6 insurrection.

 The company said in a blog post Wednesday it is adding “new guardrails” to ensure there are no “repeat offenders” who violate its rules.